edgardcunha/wtestbeds2023/README.md

 # Running experiments in FABRIC testbed

 The tests were conducted on the FABRIC platform using a Jupyter Notebook.
-The codes used in the tests can be accessed from the article’s repository on GitHub6.
 Each node in the platform was equipped with 2 cores, 8 GB of RAM, and 10 GB of disk space.
 The operating system employed for the tests was Rocky Linux 8.5 (Green Obsidian), while the interfaces used were dedicated NICs “Mellanox ConnectX-5 Dual Port 10/25GbE”. iperf3[^2] (v.
 3.5) was used to generate the traffic and measure the throughput.

 ## OSPF: failure recover use case